adaszko/complgen/README.md

  * `<INTERFACE>` is completed as a network interface name (fish, zsh)
  * `<PACKAGE>` is completed as a package name (fish)

+The reason there's no predefined `<FILE>` nonterminal is that it would work only for files from the current directory which is too specific to be generally useful.

 These nonterminals can still be defined in the grammar in the usual way (`<PATH> ::= ...`), in which case their predefined meaning gets overriden.